crao25/datachallenge/README.md

 1. data_challenge.R: R script to do exploratory and predictive analyis
 2. data_challenge.Rmd: rmarkdown script which is a replicate of the R script, however with more text and comments.
 3. data_challenge.html: Output of the rmarkdown script
-4. Data_Challenge_Report.pdf: Short report to intereprt the model and the analysis results
+4. Data_Challenge_Report.pdf: Short report to interpret the model and the analysis results
 5. pred_model.Rds: Final model trained on entire training dataset and which can be loaded and applied on an external dataset